Organic cashmere: why is a kimono so expensive — and so precious?

 Create less, but better.

-Choose materials that have a soul.
+Choose materials with a soul.

-To offer pieces that never shout their value, but suggest it.
+Offer pieces that never shout their value, but suggest it.

 Conclusion